seredes/EEG_data/README.md

 **FINAL OUTCOME FROM FULL DATASET**

 At the end, the script should run on the full dataset,`eeg_full.tar`, and return six dataframes for the means, and six dataframes for the standard deviation.
 Each one of the six dataframes represents the average for a condition for a group.
-Thus:
+So for the means we will have:

 - average frequency for control group, single stimulus, per time point per channel
 - average frequency for control group, double stimulus matched, per time point per channel
 - average frequency for control group, double stimulus non matched, per time point per channel